 - Be a South African citizen under 30 years of age;

-- Be able to commit to a full-time internship of six months in duration;
+- Be able to commit to a full-time internship of a six-month duration;

 - Be recently graduated with no prior full-time work experience – preference will be given to applicants who have not previously benefited from an internship opportunity within a gallery or museum environment;

-- Have a demonstrable passion in art and justice and an interest in advancing constitutionalism through creative expression;
+- Have a demonstrable passion for art and justice and an interest in advancing constitutionalism through creative expression;

 - Have an understanding of the need for careful handling of museum material and artefacts;

 - Be fit and able to move and hang artworks;

 - Be able to plan, prioritise work, meet deadlines, and work independently and in a team;